kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 * Select _Create Stack_, then select _With existing resources (import resources)_ from the dropdown.
 On the 'Identify resources' page, select _Next._
 * Under Template source, choose _Upload a template file_.
 * Select _Choose file_, which will open your file explorer.
 Select the .yaml template, and then select _Open_.
 Then, select _Next_.
-* On the 'Identify resources' page, provide any additional resources to import.
+* On the 'Identify resources' page, provide any necessary identifying values for your imported resource.
 Then, select _Next_.
 * For _Stack name_, enter a name for your template.
 * Set the following parameters:
-  * AthenaCURBucket: The bucket where the CUR is sent from Step 1.
+  * AthenaCURBucket: The bucket where the CUR data is sent to, which was created in Step 1
-  * SpotDataFeedBucketName: (Optional) The bucket where the Spot data feed is sent
+  * SpotDataFeedBucketName: (Optional, skip if you have not configured Spot data) The bucket where the Spot data feed is sent
 * Select _Next_.
 The Configure stack options page opens.
 * Configure any additional options as needed.
 Select _Next_.
 The Review stack page opens.
 * At the bottom of the page, select _I acknowledge that AWS CloudFormation might create IAM resources with custom names._